rootstrap/blog/content/Live Streaming Apps Architecture - Part 1 - German Lopez.md

 Then we have the second scenario, where your platform will need support for user engagement and interaction during the live streaming, and the real-time factor is critical.
 The most common real-time features we see in today’s apps are chats, polls, reactions, and screen sharing/collaboration.
-This requirement makes things more complex, specifically if we talk about scalability and syncronization.
+This requirement makes things more complex, specifically if we talk about scalability and synchronization.

 Real Time Messaging Protocol (RTMP), Real Time Streaming Protocol (RTSP) and Web Real-Time Communication (WebRTC) are the best options out there when ultra low latency is in play.
 They all support really low latencies, but the clear winner is WebRTC with its sub-second delay capabilities, closely followed by RSTP with just above 1 second delay.
 This is because WebRTC is based on UDP rather than TCP like RTMP does.
 Of course there are more differences and technical factors to consider.
 [Here](https://blog.streamaxia.com/rtmp-versus-webrtc-which-one-to-choose-2020-report-fed7e4d84b18) is a short reading on those.

-#### Playback and end users
+#### Live streaming Playback Feature

 Live streaming apps often allow users to watch the content from their mobile devices, computers, laptops and smart TVs.
 To support all these your streaming servers could transcode the original media into various streams to provide multiple playback formats.